Talk to a Lawyer

 - Commercial Motor Carrier Safety Assistance Program

-- Controlled Substances and Alcohol Use and Testing
+- Controlled Substances and Alcohol Use and Testing which includes detailed rules regarding substances and alcohol testing and DUI penalties for truck drivers

 - Driving of Commercial Motor Vehicles